 - You can use squash as an ingredient in your dog’s meal.

 - You can use the squash as a topping to their meals.

 - Dog-friendly butternut squash recipe: Have you ever heard of stuffed butternut squash?
 If you choose home-cooked food for your canine friend over-processed market foods, then this recipe will surely give your dog a mouthwatering experience.

 - Turdoggen is a vegetable that makes a perfect homemade butternut squash recipe.
 You can store it in your freezer & serve it to your dog whenever you like.

 Apart from butternut squash, some variations of squashes are available in the market.
 Let’s take a look at them.

-Causa squash: These kinds of squashes are originated in middle eastern countries.
-These are the summer squash & tastes good also.
-These are also sometimes hard to find, so that you can grow them in your garden as well.
+Causa squash: These kinds of squashes originated in middle eastern countries.
+These are the summer squash & taste good also.
+These are also sometimes hard to find so you can grow them in your garden as well.

 Tromboncino squash: These squashes can be found in the Italian region.
 These types of squashes are less seedy than other types of squashes.
 These squashes can grow 15 feet long.
 These are winter squash.

 Acorn squash: It has a strange shape & looks like its namesake.
 These kinds of squashes can be mainly used for stuffing or baking purposes.
 Jester honey bears are types of acorn squashes.

 Buttercup squash: These kinds of squashes look like turban & they can also be used for stuffing baking purposes.
 You can also serve it as mashes, pureed.